Mohackmed/web_vul_scanner/README.md

 *MENTOR*: NEELA SANTOSH

-# 🔍 Web Vulnerability Scanner (Task 2 - CODTECH Internship)
+# 🔍 Web Vulnerability Scanner

 A Python-based tool to **identify common vulnerabilities** in web applications, such as: